 Now you’re all set it’s time to click “start comment & like”.
 Leave this to run in the background and soon see your facebook profile actively commenting on and liking pages relevant to your niche.

-In these examples, I’ve shown you how to set up the bot for your Twitter and Facebook accounts.
-Mass Planner gives you the ability to automate a lot more, all of which follow very similar setups.
+In these examples, I’ve shown you how to set up the bot for your Twitter, Instagram and Facebook accounts.
 The key to using this tool to it’s fullest potential is making it act like a human.
 You may be thinking why not just leave it running all the time, following, connecting, commenting to thousands of people?
 The reality is all of these social media platforms don’t like these bots, and are always on the lookout for suspicious behaviour.
 Giving the impression that you are human might not give you a massive online presence overnight, but after a while, you can begin to speed up as your following increases and before you know it, your social accounts will have a great reputation that can lead to plenty of business opportunity in the future.